top of page

 • a subtle urgency to “make this okay”

-Your body knows whether you are offering — or disappearing which help you distinguish kindness from a fawn response.
+Your body knows whether you are offering — or disappearing, which help you distinguish kindness from a fawn response.

-How Fawning Reshapes Relationships (Quietly)
+How Fawning Reshapes Relationships

 Why So Many Women Confuse Fawning With Kindness